Skip to content

 The 15% rate applies to most events, but it can vary slightly based on ticket price and event type.
 For a detailed breakdown, check our guide on StubHub seller fees and refunds.

 When you set your listing price, factor in that 15% cut up front.
 If you want to net $100 per ticket, list at $118; for $200 net, list around $235.
-We’ve watched sellers forget this step and end up with payouts noticeably smaller than expected, especially on high-priced floor seats where the math compounds across a pair or a four-pack.
+Sellers who forget this step end up with payouts noticeably smaller than expected, especially on high-priced floor seats where the math compounds across a pair or a four-pack.

 #Payment Timeline for StubHub Sellers